Skip to content

 extends fun storeVarUint32(self: Builder, value: Int): Builder;

-Stores (serializes) an unsigned Int value in the range from 00 to 224812^{248} − 1 inclusive into the copy of the Builder.
-The serialization of value consists of a 55-bit unsigned big-endian integer ll, which is the smallest integer l0l ≥ 0, such that value <28l< 2^{8 * l}, followed by an 8l8 * l-bit unsigned big-endian representation of value.
+Stores (serializes) an unsigned Int value in the range from 00 to 224812^{248}-1 inclusive into a copy of the Builder.
+The serialization of value consists of a 55-bit unsigned big-endian integer ll, which is the smallest integer l0l ≥ 0 such that value <28l< 2^{8 * l}, followed by an 8l8 * l-bit unsigned big-endian representation of value.
 Returns that copy of the Builder.

 Attempts to store an out-of-bounds value throw an exception with exit code 5: Integer out of expected range.